sagarlevie/rails-learning/CONTRIBUTING.md

 Contribute
 ==========

-So you've got an awesome resource to throw into 'rails-learning'.
+So you've got an awesome resource to throw into `rails-learning`.
 Great!

 Workflow
 --------